Roger & Me: Production

 Moore decided to make the film after losing his job as the editor of Mother Jones and moving back to his former home town of Flint, Michigan, as it was suffering from deindustrialization due to General Motors' layoffs.
-After his attempt to restart the Flint Voice newspaper faltered, Moore decided to make a documentary on the city's economic crisis.
-Initially he intended to make it under the title The Moores and the Motts contrasting his working-class family with the upper-class family descended from Charles Stewart Mott, but later shifted focus to the current U.S. automobile industry.
+After his attempt to restart his Flint Voice newspaper faltered, Moore decided to make a documentary on the city's economic crisis.
+Initially, he intended to make it under the title The Moores and the Motts, contrasting his working-class family with the upper-class family descended from Charles Stewart Mott, but later shifted focus to the current U.S. automobile industry.
 Moore intended the film as a personal statement condemning not just GM but also the economic policies and social attitudes of the Reagan era, which he felt allowed corporations to remove the largest source of income from an entire town.

 At the time Moore decided to make the documentary in 1984, he had no experience in filmmaking or funds to produce the film.
 To get the money, he filed a successful wrongful termination lawsuit against Mother Jones for $160,000.
-He also mortgaged his house, sold most of his belongings, and arranged a three-year series of weekly bingo gains to raise the remainder of the film's $200,000 budget.
+He also mortgaged his house, sold most of his belongings, and arranged a three-year series of weekly bingo games to raise the remainder of the film's $200,000 budget.
 He also began teaching himself film technique, spending hours at local cinemas.
 Eventually Moore received grant awards from the J. Roderick MacArthur Foundation, the Channel Four Television Corporation, the Michigan Council for the Arts, and Ralph Nader.
 The Mackinac Center donated $5,000 to the film but later requested it to be refunded.
 Nader also requested that the $30,000 he donated to the production be returned.
-He claimed that the nonprofit group Essential Information had donated the funds with the understanding that Moore would start a newsletter that never operated, and also accused Moore of plagiarizing the film from his book The Big Boys.
+He claimed that the nonprofit group Essential Information had donated the funds with the understanding that Moore would start a newsletter that never operated, and an associate of Nader's accused Moore of drawing ideas for Roger & Me from Nader's book The Big Boys.

 Roger & Me was filmed under the working title A Humorous Look at How General Motors Destroyed Flint, Michigan.
 Moore and his crew decided after viewing a 15-minute bumper from the film that the depiction of mass unemployment would be too depressing for mainstream audiences, and decided to give it a humorous slant.
 Production began on February 11, 1987, on the 50th anniversary of the Flint sit-down strike.
 A large proportion of the filming was done in a 60-day period during the summer of 1988.
 Moore obtained interviews by pretending to be filming University of Michigan videos on poverty or booster films promoting the city.
 The production concluded in August 1989.

+Moore was mentored during the production by documentarians Christopher Beaver, Anne Bohlen, Judy Irving, and Kevin Rafferty.
+Moore had previously assisted on Bohlen and Rafferty's film Blood in the Face.